openpnp/openpnp/Motion-Planner.md

 The NullMotionPlanner will execute moves one by one.
 It will wait for each move to complete, before allowing OpenPnP to go on.
 The machine will always move from complete still-stand in a straight line to complete still-stand, again.
 This is a very simple and robust model that is equally simple to understand.
 It is therefore still a valid and attractive choice for those who want to **keep it simple**.

-Plus you can still use _some_ of the features offered by the [[Advanced Motion Control]] package, like better axis centric speed control and [[new GcodeDriver settings|Advanced-Motion-Control#gcodedriver-new-settings]].
+Plus you can still use _some_ of the features offered by the [[Advanced Motion Control]] package, like better axis centric speed control and [[new GcodeDriver settings|GcodeAsyncDriver#gcodedriver-new-settings]].

 ## ReferenceAdvancedMotionPlanner